installation & fastening

 The sides and top can be covered with one big piece and the two ends can be covered with separate pieces of poly.
 Or, you can instead use one big piece of poly to cover the whole length and the ends in one go, which I find works well on a small greenhouse.
 Either way, fasten the poly to the wood you've attached as above.

-Feel free to Email us with your questions.
-If you prefer to talk to Bob about it in person, the easiest way to catch him by phone is before the rush of calls that hit the midst of the business day.
+Feel free to email or fax us with your questions.
+The easiest way to catch Bob by phone is early in the morning.
 For easiest connection, try calling between 6:00AM and 10:00AM Central Time at 1-204-327-5540.